GURUFOCUS.COM » STOCK LIST » Consumer Cyclical » Travel & Leisure » Oriental Hotels Ltd (NSE:ORIENTHOT) » Definitions » E10

 No. 37, Mahatma Gandhi Road, Taj Coromandel, Nugambakkam, Chennai, TN, IND, 600034

 Oriental Hotels Ltd operates hotels.
-Some of its hotels are Taj Malabar Resort and Spa, Taj Fisherman's Cove Resort and Spa, and Taj Coromandel, and others.
+Some of its hotels are Taj Malabar Resort and Spa, Taj Fisherman's Cove Resort and Spa, Taj Coromandel, and others.
 The company generates its revenue from providing Rooms, Food, Beverage and Banquets services, and Space and shop rentals among others.
 Geographically, it generates a majority of its revenue from India.

-Oriental Hotels (NSE:ORIENTHOT) Headlines
+Oriental Hotels Headlines

 No Headlines